nurdann/LinkedList-in-C/README.md

 ```

 The `length` member allows for checking the list size efficiently.
-In addition, we can use it modularize code by creating subroutines that can be reused.
+In addition, we can modularize code by creating subroutines that can be reused.
 For example,

 ``` c
 void addToEmptyList(LinkedList *list, void *data) {